-In my life before becoming a counsellor, I raised three children, and worked in industry.
+In my life before becoming a counsellor, I worked in industry, and I have three children.
 I understand the practical realities of life, as well as the emotional side.

 I don’t think that staying together is always the right answer.
 And being in a relationship isn’t necessarily right for everyone.
 Being in a relationship that isn’t working, though, is the worst of both worlds: all the problems of being with someone, without the benefits.
 It can be really frustrating when small things cause conflicts that can’t seem to be discussed reasonably, and you can’t say what you really feel.
 It also has a knock-on effect on children when their parents argue.
 People sometimes don’t realise how children pick up on the mood in the household.